Top-ranked recipe named "Irish Rovers Unicorn Pub Shepherds Pie"

 Try this Irish Rovers Unicorn Pub Shepherds Pie recipe, or contribute your own.
-"Casseroles" and "Beef" are two of the tags cooks chose for Irish Rovers Unicorn Pub Shepherds Pie.
+"Casseroles" and "Beef" are two tags used to describe Irish Rovers Unicorn Pub Shepherds Pie.

 "I made a few adjustments since I did not have some things on hand.
 I used garlic powder to taste, and cut the recipe in half to feed a smaller family.
 Overall this was better than my previous shepherd's pie recipe because of the gravy that held it all together.
 Also the melted butter (and a 1/4 cup of milk) in the mashed potatoes made them so light and fluffy.
 They were perfect.
 I will definitely be using this version from now on."- JamieK